Meet KY3 Storm Team Meteorologist Brandon Beck.

 Brandon began his weather career with KY3 in 1996, a couple of months before he graduated from Evangel University.

 Brandon holds a degree in broadcasting from Evangel University and a Certificate in Broadcast Meteorology from Mississippi State University.
 He also holds the American Meteorological Society’s Seal of Approval.
-He has received several awards over the years, including “Best Meteorologist” or "Best Male TV Personality" from 417 Magazine and the Springfield News-Leader for eleven straight years.
+He has received several awards over the years, including “Best Meteorologist” or "Best Male TV Personality" from 417 Magazine and the Springfield News-Leader for 12 straight years.

 Favorite movies: Back to the Future